JUNYOKAN!

 13 August 1943:

 Refit at Ominato.
-A Type 21 air-search radar is installed.
+A Type 21 Mod.
+3 experimental air-search radar with an A7 type antenna is installed.

 6 September 1943:

-Departs Ominato.
-That night, LtCdr (later Admiral) I. J. Galantin's USS HALIBUT (SS-232) makes a radar contact astern at 9,500 yards.
+Departs Ominato for Paramushiro.
+That night, LtCdr (later Admiral) Ignatius J. Galantin's USS HALIBUT (SS-232) makes a radar contact astern at 9,500 yds.
 Galantin goes to full speed.
 HALIBUT is making 18 knots, but the contact continues to close the range.
 Galantin assumes his target is a destroyer.
 He crash-dives to radar depth and makes a setup.
-At 2125, at a range of 2,000 yards he fires his four stern tubes.
-One of the torpedoes hits NACHI, but it is a dud.
+At 2125, at a range of 2,000 yds, he fires his four stern tubes in position 42-07N, 142-29E.
+Two of the torpedoes hit NACHI on her starboard side below the rear funnel, but both are duds and cause only minor flooding.

 9 September 1943: